-Additional examples of misconduct in the learning environment are: sleeping, distracting behavior, answering cell phones, texting, disputing faculty authority and expertise, and interference with academic activities.
+Additional examples of misconduct in the learning environment are sleeping, distracting behavior, answering cell phones, texting, disputing faculty, and interference with academic activities.
 Students need to assist in maintaining an environment conducive to learning and conduct control.
 If information presented needs clarified, the faculty welcomes questions.